AviadHayumi/MySummaries/docker-tutorial.md

 ```

 1. looks for that image locally in image cache , doesn't find anything.
-2. then looks remote image repository (defaults to docker hub)
+2. then looks remote image repository (defaults to docker hub).
-3. downloads the latest version (if version is not specified)
+3. downloads the latest version (if version is not specified).
 4. Create new container based on that image and prepare to start.
 5. Gives it a virtual IP on private network inside docker engine.
-6. Opens up port 80 on host and forwords to port 80 in continaer.
+6. Opens up port 80 on host and forewords to port 80 in container.
 7. start container by using CMD in the image Dockerfile.